turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 * Which character did you care about more?
 Why?
 * Based on these examples, what should your story *not* be?

-The second story focuses more on the turning points -- the moments that cause your listener to ask, *"What happened next?"*
+The second story focuses more on character motives, themes, and turning points -- the moments that cause your listener to ask, *"What happened next?"* However, the first story is what we often say to people we've just met in networking or interview situations, which is not very compelling.

-Now, let's apply these ideas to your own story and practice telling it.
+**Facilitator #2:** Using Slide #13, discuss the following of the different situations and contexts storytelling might take place:

 #### When & How You Tell Your Story
 * Networking Events